 The tricky part is in understanding how to logically combine the different methods into a coherent solution.
 Much time is spent debating between the different supply planning methods, but very little is written on how to properly integrate multiple methods.
 That is unfortunate because all methods and method modifiers can be of value in some circumstances.
-Furthermore, the various supply planning methods cannot not be compared simply on the basis of their sophistication, the most common way to grade each method.
-Some methods are extremely sophisticated, but are also complex, expensive and challenging to implement, to troubleshoot and to explain.
-For instance, the most complex methods in supply planning are optimization (both cost based and inventory optimization and multi-echelon planning).
-These methods can provide superior output if implemented correctly, but they cost quite a bit more to implement.
+Furthermore, the various supply planning methods cannot be compared simply on the basis of their sophistication, the most common way to grade each method.
+Some methods are extremely sophisticated but are also complex, expensive and challenging to implement, to troubleshoot and to explain.
+For instance, the most complex methods in supply planning are optimization (both cost-based and inventory optimization and multi-echelon planning).
+These methods can provide a superior output if implemented correctly, but they cost quite a bit more to implement.

-There are debates as to which methods have the highest maintenance costs, because maintenance must be segmented into the costs associated with the planners (or the business side of maintenance) versus the IT costs of maintaining the solution.
+There are debates as to which methods have the highest maintenance costs because maintenance must be segmented into the costs associated with the planners (or the business side of maintenance) versus the IT costs of maintaining the solution.
 For example, most companies that implemented advanced supply planning applications since the mid-1990s are in fact still using MRP and DRP.
 While these applications are inexpensive to maintain from an IT perspective (relatively speaking), they require more maintenance by planners who must make adjustments to the results.

 Because this topic is complex and multifaceted, I will halt the coverage here.
-It is however a primary topic of my book Supply Planning with MRP, DRP and APS Software.
+It is, however, a primary topic of my book Supply Planning with MRP, DRP and APS Software.
 A complex supply planning method may be a perfect fit for a company; the company may implement it quite well.
 However, a complex supply planning method may take too much processing time for every product location in the entire supply network, but moving some product locations that do not require the complexity of the solution to a simpler method may reduce the runtime of the planning run, making the overall solution feasible.

 Frequently the decision of which method to use is made without truly understanding the costs and benefits of different methods.
 For instance, the following limitations apply to method selection: